peteroupc/peteroupc.github.io/randomfunc.md

        end
     END METHOD

 An important consideration with respect to shuffling is the kind of RNG used.
 This is because a deterministic RNG can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats).
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a deterministic RNG with period 2<sup>64</sup> can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
-RNGs that seek to generate "unpredictable" numbers suffer less from this problem.
+RNGs that seek to generate random numbers that are cost-prohibitive to predict (so-called "cryptographically strong" generators) suffer less from this problem.

 <a id=Choosing_an_Item_from_a_List></a>
 ## Choosing an Item from a List